robcarver17/pysystemtrade/docs/userguide.md

 allow the system to report to the user; as do the functions provided to estimate correlations and do optimisations.

-In the current version this just prints to screen, although in future logging will be able to write to databases and files, and send emails if critical events are happening.
+In the current version this just prints to screen, although in production systems it can write to databases and files (FIX ME LINK), and send emails if critical events are happening.

 The pre-baked systems I've included all include a parameter log_level.
 This can